AlexHorzhij/pet-support-project-frontend/notes.md

-1. addPetBtn - check and fix paddingLeft inside on fields
+1. addPetBtn - check and fix paddingLeft inside on fields.
 2. borderRadius in "News" filter
+3. AddPet tied with backend?